-IPHC Secretariat proposed two potential modifications of the proposed scientific minimum design (Figure 2) for 2022 that optimize the design to help achieve the secondary objective of long-term revenue neutrality.
-Optimized Design 1 (Figure 5) adds stations to the core IPHC Regulatory Areas (2B, 2C, 3A and 3B) to meet the secondary objective.
-Optimized Design 2 (Figure 6) adds fewer stations than those added in Optimized Design 1 and removes the northern stations from IPHC Regulatory Area 4CDE in order to meet the secondary objective.
-Both optimized designs meet the precision and bias criteria of the evaluation conducted above, as reducing the northern Bering Sea design for a single year is not expected to have a meaningful impact on either precision or bias in that area.
+IPHC Secretariat proposed two potential modifications of the proposed scientific minimum design (Figure 2) for 2022 that optimise the design to help achieve the secondary objective of long-term revenue neutrality.
+Optimised Design 1 (Figure 5) adds stations to the core IPHC Regulatory Areas (2B, 2C, 3A and 3B) to meet the secondary objective.
+Optimised Design 2 (Figure 6) adds fewer stations than those added in Optimised Design 1 and removes the northern stations from IPHC Regulatory Area 4CDE to meet the secondary objective.
+Both optimised designs meet the precision and bias criteria of the evaluation conducted above, as reducing the northern Bering Sea design for a single year is not expected to have a meaningful impact on either precision or bias in that area.
+Both designs benefit from a modest rollover from the revenue generated during the 2021 survey (\$200k), which was higher than projected due primarily to increased price.

-At SRB019, the optimized designs were noted by the SRB (IPHC-2021-SRB019-R), which also drew attention to the potential importance of increased sampling in the Bering Sea:
+At SRB019, the optimised designs were noted by the SRB (IPHC-2021-SRB019-R), which also drew attention to the potential importance of increased sampling in the Bering Sea.